Last Updated on September 16, 2022 by Lori Geurin

-Hold Yourself Accountable To An Accountability Partner
+Have An Accountability Partner

 If possible, try to find a partner with similar goals to your own so you can help each other.
-Having an accountability partner introduces a psychological incentive for you to keep up with the goals you’ve set for yourself, as failure to do so will mean actually telling someone else you haven’t done what you said you would do.
+Having an accountability partner offers a psychological incentive for you to keep up with the goals you’ve set for yourself.
+Failure to do so will mean telling someone else you haven’t done what you said you would do.

 What helps you stay on track with your nutrition goals?